alissa-huskey/python-class/docs/reference/glossary.md

   the escape character in any string.
 In Python (and many other languages) the escape character is a backslash (`\`).

-expression
-  A valid piece of code that, when evaluated, results in a value.

-falsy
-  A value that is False when evaluated in a `boolean` context, or when converted to a boolean using the `bool()` function.

 identifier
   The name that refers to a some programming element, such as a variable, class, function or module.

-if statement
-  a compound statement that changes what code is executed depending on its conditions

 iterate
 iteration